|

 (or disables it where enabled) and the vibrato button adds a 6Hz vibrato.

 duration.
-The "saxophone" corresponds to "organ" on EK-001 (the classic
+The 'saxophone' resembles 'organ' on EK-001 (the classic sonorous

-sonorous multipulse squarewave pipe organ timbre with enabled sustain).
+multipulse squarewave pipe organ timbre with enabled sustain) but drones

-The percussion has the same wonderful impulsive POKEY style like with
+The percussion has the same wonderful impulsive POKEY style like in

 The primitive sequencer is always in record mode and records all notes